Skip to content

 Engineers own

-• Design observability strategy
+• Design the observability strategy

-• Assess incidents and decide resolution approach
+• Assess incidents and decide the resolution

-• Accountability for uptime and reliability
+• Carry accountability for uptime and reliability

 Agents accelerate